PabloGuinard/pillBox-project/README.md

   </a>
 </p>

-> Smart pill box application developed for a university project.
+> JAVA application for smart pillbox.

 ## Authors